-After a claimant receives a negative result from the Appeals Council, he or she only has a certain amount of time to file an action in federal court.
+After a disability claimant receives a negative result from the Appeals Council, he or she only has a certain amount of time to file an action in federal court.
 The civil action filed by a disability claimant will be filed in the district court for the judicial district where the claimant lives or has a principal place of business.

-If the Appeals Council denied the claimant benefits or refused to hear the claimant’s case, the claimant has 60 days from the date he or she received the denial to appeal.
-If the Appeals Council sent the claimant’s case back to an Administrative Law Judge for rehearing (ALJ) and the ALJ again denied the claimant benefits, the claimant has 65 days from the date on the ALJ’s denial form to appeal.
+If the Appeals Council denied the claimant disability benefits or refused to hear the claimant’s case, the claimant has 60 days from the date he or she received the denial to appeal.
+If the Appeals Council sent the claimant’s case back to an Administrative Law Judge for rehearing (ALJ) and the ALJ again denied the claimant disability benefits, the claimant has 65 days from the date on the ALJ’s denial form to appeal.

 Review in federal court